johnlee1/learn/theology/systematic/no-one-like-him/ch3-what-happens-to-God-in-contemporary-thought.md

 * throwing off of all authorities/tradition in favor of the individual
 * each person is encouraged to decide on the basis of argument and evidence what is right to believe and do
 * politically, emphasis on individual freedom gave rise to modern democracies
-* fostered an attitude of self-sufficiency and self-reliance, isolation from community, and a belief that one may believe and do whatever one wants, so long as no one else's freedom and righst are abridged
+* fostered an attitude of self-sufficiency and self-reliance, isolation from community, and a belief that one may believe and do whatever one wants, so long as no one else's freedom and rights are abridged

 ### The Goodness of Human Nature
-* problems of modern culture do not stem from moral or spiritual inadequacies. basic human nature is good, and people are rational enough to see hwhat is in their best interests. basic human goodness remains and can be tapped into through education
+* problems of modern culture do not stem from moral or spiritual inadequacies. basic human nature is good, and people are rational enough to see what is in their best interests. basic human goodness remains and can be tapped into through education

 ### Science and Progress
-* prior to the modern era there was a fatalistic acceptance of anture and history as reflecting GOd's immutable ordering of the world. in contrast, the modern spirit promised to liberate humanity from fate and all other restraints
+* prior to the modern era there was a fatalistic acceptance of nature and history as reflecting God's immutable ordering of the world. in contrast, the modern spirit promised to liberate humanity from fate and all other restraints
 * modern world is built on and relies heavily on science and technology. the predominant attitude toward these developments is that they show human culture as continually progressing. science/tech are seen by many as the saviors of society, having the capacity to lead us to a utopia

 ## What is Postmodernity?